wangsha/URLNet/README.md

 Introduction
 ------------

-This is an implementation of URLNet - Learning a URL Representation with Deep Learning for Malicious URL Detection https://arxiv.org/abs/1802.03162
+This is an for from original implementation of URLNet - Learning a URL Representation with Deep
+Learning for Malicious URL Detection https://arxiv.org/abs/1802.03162

 URLNet is a convolutional neural network (CNN) based model used to detect malicious URLs.
 The model exploits features of URL text string at both character and word levels.

+This fork extend original URLNet by concatinating expert features to last FC layer.

 Resources
 ---------